sgolebiewski-intel/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization/quantizing-model/default-quantization-algorithm.rst

 Parameters
 ~~~~~~~~~~

-DefaultQuantization Algorithm has mandatory and optional parameters.
-For more
+Default Quantization algorithm has mandatory and optional parameters.
+For
-details on how to use these parameters, refer to
+more details on how to use these parameters, refer to
-:ref:`Best Practices <optim_perf__pot_best_practices>` article.
-Below is an
+:ref:`Best Practices <optim_perf__pot_best_practices>` document.
+Below is
-example of the DefaultQuantization method and its parameters:
+an example of the definition of Default Quantization method and its parameters:

 .. ref-code-block:: cpp